Janet Finch-Saunders: Political career

+Allegations of Staff Mistreatment

+In 2022, reports emerged that she had allegedly been mistreating her office staff, who were described as being "left in tears" and she is alleged to have phoned them if she felt they had taken too long while they were on the toilet.
+Finch Saunders has the highest turnover of staff of any elected member of the Senedd.
+As a consequence, WalesOnline journalist, Will Hayward, now keeps a running tally of when Janet begins hiring again on the Senedd website on his X (formerly Twitter) account.

 Personal life

 Finch-Sanders lives in Llandudno and has two children with her husband, Gareth.
 An entrepreneur, Janet has founded a number of local businesses.
 A keen sailor, she is also passionate about animals and marine conservation.

 Finch-Saunders owns 7 residential and 4 retail properties and is a trustee of a further two residential properties in Llandudno.